Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README-incremental.md

-# A React single-page application using MSAL React to authorize users for calling a protected web API on Azure Active Directory
+# A React single-page application using MSAL React to authorize users for calling a protected web API on Microsoft identity platform

  1. [Overview](#overview)
  1. [Scenario](#scenario)